LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 When I first read this rule I was initially perplexed about what it meant for implementation.
 Did this mean NASA just never used functions like strlen or pass in size arguments?
 Did this just mean to strictly use constant variables to sent bounds for array like structures?
-What would you do if you needed to use a length function or length parameter?
+This was probably the original intention since the length of a constant would not change.
+Although what would be the proper handling when dynamic length was needed?
-Since the length obtained is not fixed would you then need to provide a fixed bound as well?
+Since the length obtained is not fixed would it needed to be along side a fixed bound as well?
 Something like `for(int i = 0; i < (length of array) && i < (max upper bound); i++){. . .}`?
 This seems unecessary though as would rule 5 and rule 7 check for this?
-Luckily the JPL Coding Standard clarifies the rule by saying it shall be possible for a static analyzer to affirm a bound.
+Luckily the JPL Coding Standard clarifies the rule by saying it shall be possible for a static analyzer to affirm the bound.
 This is to say if you can obtain the exact number of iterations as an integer it is okay.
-NASA then points out
+An explicit quote from the JPL Document says
 > "For standard for-loops the loop bound requirement can be satisfied by making sure that the loop's variables are not referenced or modified inside the body of the loop".
 Some languages prefer a for-each loop style which is fine as long as the length can be known and does not change.